This article will address:

 Well, can you believe my surprise when I returned home… stepped on to the scale… and actually lost a pound!

-Well, truthfully once you get into the habit of the Keto-alkaline lifestyle it really stays with you wherever you go!
+Well, truthfully once you get into the habit of the Keto-alkaline lifestyle (and sticking to a Keto-green diet!) it really stays with you wherever you go!

 Part of my healthy routine includes intermittent fasting as well as committing to a variety of other Keto-alkaline lifestyle principles (such as good stress management, sleep, positivity, patience, pleasure and exercise, etc.).